Since the dawn of time women have been closely connected to nature and herbalism.

 Licorice (Glycyrrhiza Glabra) is included among the best herbs for women’s health.

-Licorice boasts a medicinal history going back thousands of years, with reports of it being consumed for its health benefits by the likes of Caesar, Alexander the Great, and the Pharaohs of Ancient Egypt.
+Licorice boasts a medicinal history going back thousands of years, with reports of it being consumed for its health benefits by the likes of Caesar, Nero, and the Pharaohs of Ancient Egypt.

 Glycyrrhiza’s name reflects its most popularly known claim to fame: “sweet root”.
 With an extract that can be 30 to 50 times sweeter than sugar, we can see why our ancestors were inspired to turn it into candy!